Due to Coronavirus temporary arrangements for Taxi trade - renewals only - are in place.

 - the provision of late night refreshment

-The Act requires that the Licensing Authority prepares and publishes a statement of its licensing policy every three years.
-Before determining its policy for any three-year period, the Authority is required to undertake a public consultation exercise on the proposed policy.
+The Act requires that the Licensing Authority prepares and publishes a statement of its licensing policy every five years.
+Before determining its policy for any five-year period, the Authority is required to undertake a public consultation exercise on the proposed policy.

 Taxi and Private Hire Vehicle Licences

 - Private Hire Operator's Licence